Low Dose Naltrexone (LDN) …

 There are couple of reasons… For one low dose naltrexone appears to increase the levels of “feel good” agents called endorphins.
 Some studies suggest that natural pain relievers like endorphins and other substances may be low in pain disorders like fibromygalgia and chronic fatigue syndrome (ME/CFS).

 By blocking the receptors for endorphins, LDN appears to trick the brain into producing more of them.
 The 4-6 hours or so the drug remains in one’s system appears to be sufficient to boost the levels of endogenous opioids (those naturally found in the brain) for 18-24 hours.
-Given that endorphins are known as ‘natural pain relievers’ more endorphins might be a very good thing for people with fibromyalgia and similar disorders to have.
+Given that endorphins are known as ‘natural pain relievers’ having more endorphins floating around might be a very good thing for people with FM and similar disorders.

 A recent case study suggested the endorphin scenario might be a viable one.
 A 37-year-old professor with sharp pains, burning sensations, dull pain, dry, painful eyes, sleep issue, difficulties with concentration and agitation received substantial relief from LDN. .